telerik/winforms-docs/knowledge-base/send-receive-messages-between-windows-forms-applications.md

 ![send-receive-messages-between-windows-forms-applications 003](images/send-receive-messages-between-windows-forms-applications003.png)

 We will use the [SendMessage function](https://learn.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-sendmessage) passing **WM_SETTEXT** with the input available in a RadTextBox control.
+The **FindWindowByCaption** function is used for finding the **handle** of the "receiver" form.
 Then, the form that is expecting to receive the message from another application, should override its **WndProc** method and execute the desired action - in our case this will be inserting the text in a RadRichTextEditor.

 This is the code added to the **SendMessagesApp**: